 A luxurious beach getaway on Tenggol Island (Terengganu)

-Twenty years ago, Rendang was among the most secret islands in Malaysia.
-But after featuring in Hong Kong hit movie ‘Summer Holiday’, the tourists quickly came over.
-Rendang Island shares the chain with both The Perhentians and Tenggol.
-But what sets this small archipelago apart is its world-class resorts.
-Rather than catering to a younger crowd of travellers, this place attracts more upscale tourists to lounge on their pristine sandy beaches.
+Twenty years ago, Rendang was among the most well-kept secrets in Malaysia – but when it featured in hit Hong Kong movie Summer Holiday (2000), the tourists quickly followed.
+Redang Island shares the chain with both the Perhentians and Tenggol, but what sets this small archipelago apart is its world-class resorts.
+Rather than catering to a younger crowd of travellers, this place attracts more well-healed tourists looking to lounge on their pristine sandy beaches.
 Head to Pasir Panjang beach on the eastern coast and take advantage of the perfect snorkelling conditions.

 Stay in an overwater bungalow on Pom Pom Island (Sabah)

 Pom Pom Island is the lesser-known sister of the world-famous diving hotspot Sipadan, along Sabah’s eastern coast.
 Set inside the Semporna Archipelago, Pom Pom draws domestic tourists for a quiet beach getaway.
 A handful of resorts with overwater bungalows (similar to those in the Maldives) stretch along the beaches.
 What makes this slice of paradise most appealing is the chance to snorkel with hundreds of fish and turtles.
 Book a night or two at the resorts, wake up and dive straight in.

 The mesmerising Blue Tears on Tusan Beach (Sarawak)